-You start with a common first semester where you explore various courses from the two areas of specialization: Game Programming and Design or Game Art.
-At the start of the second semester, you have the opportunity to specialize.
+You start with a common first term where you explore various courses from the two areas of specialization: Game Programming and Design or Game Art.
+At the start of the second term, you have the opportunity to specialize.

 - This program is eligible for an optional cooperative education (co-op) credit course between year one and two.

 - Co-op provides an opportunity for paid employment – in a field related to your program.